 Upcoming Books for adults:

-The Men in the Head ® Parent Guide: A Common Sense Approach to Child Advocacy & Family Life
+The Men in the Head ® Parent Guide: A Practically Holistic Approach to Family Life

-Learn common sense and practical solutions to help connect the brain and body.
+Learn common sense and holistic solutions to help connect the brain and body.

 Let me be perfectly clear, I have NO certification or degree in the areas of medicine, psychology, education, occupational, speech or physical therapy, child development, nutrition, environmental science, behavioral science or otherwise.
 My background and expertise is in business.
 Yes, business.
 I am, however, a mother.
 I am a mother of a son and daughter, who have extremely different learning and adapting styles, one of whom needed a tremendous amount of help in navigating his world.
 A mother who, by necessity, learned and read everything to do with child development, education, and various therapies and developed an approach to help my son.